-Improper Personal Benefits from the Company
+• Improper Personal Benefits from the Company

 - Conflicts of interest arise when an employee, officer or director, or a member of their family, receives improper personal benefits as a result of their position with us.
-It's not proper to award work to businesses owned by a family member without prior written approval, which you should obtain through use of the Hotline, the Human Resources department and/or President. - O You may not accept any benefits from anyone outside the Company that have not been duly authorized and approved pursuant to the applicable Company policy and procedure, including, without limitation, Company loans, guarantees of your personal obligations, or payments and gifts other than those permitted by our gift policy.
-Business should be won based on the benefit to the Company, not the nature of a gratuity to you. - We will not make any personal loans to, nor guarantee the personal obligations of, directors and executive officers.
+It's not proper to award work to businesses owned by a family member without prior written approval, which you should obtain through the proper level as set forth in the DOA - You may not accept any benefits from anyone outside the Company that have not been duly authorized and approved pursuant to the applicable Company policy and procedure, including, without limitation, Company loans, guarantees of your personal obligations, or payments and gifts other than those permitted by our gift policy.
+Business should be won based on the benefit to the Company, not the nature of a gratuity to you. - We will not make any personal loans to, nor guarantee the personal obligations of, directors and executive officers, or employees.

-• Financial Interests in Other Businesses
+Financial Interests in Other Businesses

-You may not own or otherwise possess an interest in a company that competes with us unless the company is publicly traded on a recognized US Stock Exchange and your interest in the competitor is 5% of less of the company's equity.
-You may not own or otherwise possess an interest in a company that does business with us without the prior written approval of President in consultation with the legal department.
+You may not own or otherwise possess an interest in a company that competes with us unless the company is publicly traded on a recognized US Stock Exchange and your interest in the competitor is 5% or less of the company's equity.
+You may not own or otherwise possess an interest in a company that does business with us without the prior written approval of the appropriate individuals as set forth in the DOA and in consultation with the legal department.